subhamoymahajan/Martini_PEI_ff/README.md

 ## Parameters for paramfile

 - `init` : Text separated by ';' (end-of-line) for loading modules associated with Gromacs.
 - `cgff_curr` : Path to current CG forcefield parameters as pickled file.
-Default value is the 2019 forcefield.
+Default value is the 2022 forcefield.
+- `wat_file` : Filename containing equilibrium water configurations.
+If no value is specified equilibrated polarizable or non-polarizable configurations would be downloaded from Martini website.
 - `bond_small` : Smallest bond length for plotting.
 Default is 0.3 nm.
 - `bond_large` : Largest bond length for plotting.
 Default is 0.6 nm.
 - `bond_ymax` : Largest probability density value of bond length distribution for plotting.